morpho-org/metamorpho/README.md

 ### Curator takeover

-If the curator starts to submits positive caps for unsafe markets that are not in line with the vault risk strategy, the owner of the vault should :
+If the curator starts to submit positive caps for unsafe markets that are not in line with the vault risk strategy, the owner of the vault can:

 - Set a new curator with the `setCurator` function.
-- Revoke the pending caps submitted by the guardian (this can also be done by the guardian or the new curator).
+- Revoke the pending caps submitted by the curator (this can also be done by the guardian or the new curator).
 - If the curator had the time to accept a cap (because `timelock` has elapsed before the guardian or the owner had time to act), the owner (or the new curator) must disable the unsafe market (see the "An enabled market risk is now considered unsafe" section above).

 ### Allocator takeover

 If one of the allocators starts setting withdraw queue and/or supply queue that are not in line with the vault risk strategy, or maliciously reallocating the funds, the owner of the vault should :

-- Deprive the malicious allocator from his privileges with the `setIsAllocator` function.
+- Deprive the faulty allocator from his privileges with the `setIsAllocator` function.
 - Reallocate the funds in a way consistent with the vault risk strategy with the `reallocate` function (this can also be done by the currator or the other allocators).
 - Set a new withdraw queue that is in line with the vault risk strategy with the `updateWithdrawQueue` function (this can also be done by the currator or the other allocators).
 - Set a new supply queue that is in line with the vault risk strategy with the `setSupplyQueue` function (this can also be done by the currator or the other allocators).